mmarkin/GPS-NTP-Timeserver/README.md

 https://github.com/Montecri/GPSTimeServer

 My version adds a second OLED display to help verify that the server responds to the NTP requests.
-Every time an NTP request comes in from a client, ie. a clock connected to the server's WiFi network, its IP address and the time the response was sent is shown on the OLED.
+Every time an NTP request comes in from a client, ie. a clock connected to the server's WiFi network, its IP address and the time the response was sent are shown on the OLED.
 The second display is optional, the code posted here runs without it.
 However with multiple clocks it is a handy way to make sure they are all connected and being served.
 In server mode, ESP8266 microcontrollers can handle up to eight WiFi clients.